-Are the outcomes confidential?Generally, yes.
-However the Archbishop and the PSC have power to release information.Generally, yes.Generally, yes.Parishioners are generally informed about the outcome of a complaint concerning a person on the staff of the parish.Barishioners are generally informed about the outcome of a complaint concerning a person on the staff of the parish.Barishioners are generally informed about the outcome of a complaint concerning a person on the staff of the parish.Here a person on the staff of the parish.Here a person on the staff of the parish of the published more broadly across the Diocese, such as where the person is subject to a prohibition order or another form of restriction on engaging in ministry.Generally, yes.Parishioners would only be told if this was agreed as an outcomes of the process.Certain allegations may need to be referred to the police or to a government authority.Certain allegations may need to be referred to the police or to a government authority.
-Key Feature Ministry Standards Ordinance 2017 Diocesan policy for dealing with allegations of unacceptable behaviour Certain allegations and findings may need to be referred to the police or to a government authority. outcomes Archbishop and the PSC have power to release information.
+Key Feature Ministry Standards Ordinance Diocesan policy for dealing with allegations of unacceptable behaviour (b)if not, by the Professional Standards Board or Diocesan Tribunal.If the church worker is an unpaid lay person, an Adjudicator will be Are the outcomes confidential?
+Generally, yes.
+However the Archbishop and the PSC have power to release information.
 Parishioners are generally informed about the outcome of a complaint concerning a person on the staff of the parish.
 In some situations the outcomes will be published more broadly across the Diocese, such as where the person is subject to a prohibition order or another form of restriction on engaging in ministry.
-Certain allegations and findings may need to be referred to the Parishioners would only be told if this was agreed as an outcomes of the process.
+Certain allegations and findings may need to be referred to the police or to a government authority.
+Generally, yes.
+Parishioners would only be told if this was agreed as an outcomes of the process.
 The PSU will be told when an allegation is made about a church worker but no other detail.
-Certain allegations may need to be referred to the police or to a government.
+Certain allegations may need to be referred to the police or to a government authority.